Tomev/qcflow/docs/source/llms/llm-evaluate/notebooks/index.rst

             <div class="simple-card">
                 <a href="question-answering-evaluation.html">
                     <div class="header">
-                        LLM Question Answering Evaluation with MLflow
+                        LLM Question Answering Evaluation with QCFlow
                     </div>
                     <p>
-                        Learn how to evaluate various LLMs and RAG systems with MLflow, leveraging simple metrics such as toxicity, as well as LLM-judged metrics as relevance, and even custom LLM-judged metrics such as professionalism.
+                        Learn how to evaluate various LLMs and RAG systems with QCFlow, leveraging simple metrics such as toxicity, as well as LLM-judged metrics as relevance, and even custom LLM-judged metrics such as professionalism.
                     </p>
                 </a>
             </div>
             <div class="simple-card">
                 <a href="huggingface-evaluation.html">
                     <div class="header">
-                        Evaluating a 🤗 Hugging Face LLMs with MLflow
+                        Evaluating a 🤗 Hugging Face LLMs with QCFlow
                     </div>
                     <p>
-                        Learn how to evaluate various Open-Source LLMs available in Hugging Face, leveraging MLflow's built-in LLM metrics and experiment tracking to manage models and evaluation results.
+                        Learn how to evaluate various Open-Source LLMs available in Hugging Face, leveraging QCFlow's built-in LLM metrics and experiment tracking to manage models and evaluation results.
                     </p>
                 </a>
             </div>